Debalent/Finthos/APP-STORE-DEPLOYMENT-VISUAL-GUIDE.md

 **Google Play Description:**
 ```
-PeoplePay: The Future of Digital Payments
+Finthos: The Future of Digital Payments

-Experience the next generation of financial technology with PeoplePay's comprehensive digital payment platform.
+Experience the next generation of financial technology with Finthos's comprehensive digital payment platform.
 Designed for security, built for scale.

 ✅ INSTANT PAYMENTS
 Send and receive money instantly with our real-time payment processing engine.